Who Is Jennifer Love Hewitt?

 Two years after her performance at the fair, Hewitt's mother enrolled her daughter in jazz, ballet and tap dance classes, which eventually landed the young performer a spot on the prized Texas Show Team, a cadre of performers who toured Europe and the former Soviet Union.

-In 1989, a talent scout recommended that Jennifer and her mother, Pat, move to Los Angeles so Hewitt could pursue better acting and dancing opportunities.
+In 1989, a talent scout recommended that Hewitt and her mother move to Los Angeles so Hewitt could pursue better acting and dancing opportunities.
 It turned out to be sound advice.
 Hewitt quickly found work, appearing in television commercials for companies like Mattel Toys and LA Gear, the latter of which brought her on board for a world tour to promote its sneakers.

-That work soon led to a regular part on Disney's Kids Incorporated (1984-93), a music driven show that catered perfectly to Hewitt's talents.
+That work soon led to a regular part on Disney's Kids Incorporated, a music-driven show that catered perfectly to Hewitt's talents.
 Those same skills were also on full display for the 1991 release of the Dance!
 Workout With Barbie video, which featured the young actress.
 Other credits followed, not all of them huge successes, including a string of failed television pilots.
-In 1992, Hewitt stepped up her profile as a singer—at least overseas—when she released her first album, Love Songs, a saccharine-sweet collection of romantic teen ballads.
+In 1992, Hewitt stepped up her profile as a singer when she released her first album, Love Songs, a collection of romantic teen ballads.

 There was also plenty of additional acting work, including a role in the 1993 film, Sister Act 2: Back in the Habit, co-starring Whoopi Goldberg and Lauryn Hill.
-In 1995, Hewitt earned the kind of successful television gig that had previously eluded her, starring as the pretty girl-next-door in the Fox Television drama, Party of Five (1994-00).
+In 1995, Hewitt earned the kind of successful television gig that had previously eluded her, starring as the pretty girl-next-door in the television drama, Party of Five.
 Stepping into the role during the program's second season, Hewitt soon became a household name, earning nominations from the Kids Choice Awards and Teen Choice awards, as well as helping the program land a Golden Globe Award for Best Drama in 1996.

-Hewitt tried to cash in on her new celebrity with a second album of songs—this one released to an American audience.
-The album performed poorly, and the performer returned to the studio again to record what would become a 1996 self-titled album.
-And while it didn't produce any chart topping hits, Hewitt's voice and style earned some praise from skeptical critics.
+Hewitt tried to cash in on her new celebrity with a second album.
+The album performed poorly, and she returned to the studio again to record what would become a 1996 self-titled album.
+While it didn't produce any chart-topping hits, Hewitt's voice and style earned some praise from critics.

 "Her feathery light voice is more soulful than you'd imagine," wrote one reviewer.
 "Depending on your threshold for harmless, white-bread teen pop, this album could be a welcome addition to your collection because, frankly, it makes you like her even more than her image did in the first place."
 Hewitt released her fourth album, Barenaked, in 2002, and followed up with Cool with You: The Platinum Collection, a compilation released in Asia in 2006.